ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-stack.md

 To be able to work on Desktop, a device must:

 - be HCI-compliant
-- have a corrseponding firmare provided by the manufacturer as part of the `linux-firmware` package
+- have a corresponding firmare provided by the manufacturer as part of the `linux-firmware` package
 - use the [profiles supported by BlueZ](https://www.bluez.org/profiles/).

 ## See also